wein.plus

 Log in Become a Member

-Vessel made of clay, earthenware, bronze and, more rarely, glass.
-The Greek name "amphora" derives from the fact that the vessel could be "carried by two handles" ("amphi" = "to carry by two handles" and "phéro" = "to carry").
+Name (also amphora) for a bulbous, narrow-necked vessel, preferably made of clay, but also earthenware, bronze and, more rarely, glass.
+The Greek name is derived from the fact that the vessel could be "carried by two handles" (amphí = on both sides, phérein = to carry).
 This was done by two people for larger volumes.
 Amphorae were probably invented by the Canaanites, the ancestors of the Phoenicians, and brought to Egypt in 1500 BC.
-They developed into the most popular vessel in antiquity, used for liquids of all kinds, especially oil or wine.
-It was brought as far as China by the Greeks.
+They became the most popular vessel in antiquity, used for all kinds of liquids, especially oil and wine.
+The Greeks brought them as far as China.

 Amphoren aus Apulien/Italien / Amphoren aus Kroatien